| AVOIDING THE TRIGGERS

 growing ability to tolerate the setting for longer and longer periods

+of time.
 Other strategies are to pair the unpleasant trigger

 with positive